 Many studies have been carried out to find if silicone breast implants are safe.
 There is no evidence to suggest that women who have silicone breast implants are at a higher risk of getting diseases such as cancer and arthritis.

-What happens during breast augmentation?
+What happens during breast enlargement surgery at Bournemouth Hospital?

 - Inframammary (the crease under the breast)

 The type of incision (cut) used is based on the type of implant, the degree of augmentation (enlargement), your particular anatomy and patient/surgeon preference.
 Be sure and discuss incision options with your surgeon.

 Your surgeon will usually place the implant in a pocket directly behind your breast as this gives the most natural result.
 However, if you do not have enough breast skin and tissue to cover the implant, your surgeon may recommend placing the implant behind the pectoral muscle.
 Be sure to discuss the implications of placement of your implant with your surgeon.

 Going home after your breast enlargement surgery in Bournemouth

 - You should be able to go home the same day or the day after your surgery

 - You might be required to wear a special supportive bra for several weeks to help your breasts settle after the procedure